ethersphere/bee-docs/docs/installation/quick-start.md

 If your system is not supported, please see the [manual installation](/docs/installation/manual) section for information on how to install Bee.

+The overview of the installation process:
+ 1. set up an external signer for Bee (e.g. install *bee-clef*)
+ 2. install the Bee application package
+ 3. fund your node with ETH and BZZ

 ## Install Bee Clef

 Before installing Bee, it is recommended that you first [install the Bee clef package](/docs/installation/bee-clef).
 This will set up a Bee specific instance of the Go-Ethereum Clef signer which will be integrated with your Bee node.